 *Charges and/or restrictions may apply, upon the booked experience accommodation

 What type of suites are available?

-The hotel offers a variety of accommodations to include regular, junior, swim up, and master suites with garden, sea, pool, and river views.
+The hotel offers a variety of accommodations to include regular, junior, swim-up, and master suites with garden, sea, pool, and river views.

 - Espresso coffee machine featuring authentic Mexican Coffee

-- Mexican style hammocks in balcony
+- Mexican style hammocks on the balcony

 - Vanity mirror